Water Quality

 How is water quality measured?

-Quarterly water sampling involves collection and analysis of discrete samples collected at as many as 23 sites throughout the Prince Rupert harbour and surrounding area.
-These samples are analyzed for parameters including turbidity and total suspended solids, nutrients, metals, phytoplankton abundance, bacteria, and hydrocarbons.
-At the same time, in-situ measurements are taken of other common parameters such as dissolved oxygen, temperature, and salinity.
+Quarterly water sampling involves collection and analysis of discrete samples collected at 24 sites throughout the Prince Rupert harbour and surrounding area using a Niskin sampler.
+These samples are analyzed for parameters including turbidity and total suspended solids, nutrients, metals, phytoplankton abundance (via chlorophyll a concentrations), bacteria, and hydrocarbons.
+Monthly in situ “depth profiles” are also taken of other common parameters such as dissolved oxygen, temperature, and salinity, using an AML-6 CTD (conductivity, temperature, depth) instrument, and alongside the quarterly sampling at the same 24 sites.
+The instrument is slowly lowered through the water column to each site’s maximum depth as it records measurements of each parameter.
+Depth profile data collected since January 2024 is publicly available and can be viewed through Ocean Networks Canada’s Community Fisher’s geospatial map.

 How are water quality measurements interpreted?